ikhong0303/CodexAngryBird/README.md

 6. Press Play and drag the mouse to aim.
 A line shows the expected path, release to launch a bird.

 With only Unity's primitive objects and these two scripts you can quickly prototype a simple 3D Angry Birds style experience.

+## PigCounter and NextSceneButton

+Two additional scripts support level progression:

+- `PigCounter.cs` counts how many pigs remain in the scene.
+When all objects named `Pig` are destroyed, it spawns a UI button for proceeding to the next scene.
+- `NextSceneButton.cs` handles that button's click by loading the following scene in the build settings.

+Attach `PigCounter` to any manager object and assign a `Button` prefab to `nextSceneButtonPrefab`.